-\textbf{Neural code models} In recent years, neural code models have attracted the attention of researchers in software engineering and security.
-With the assistance of AI~\cite{vaswani2017attention}, it can improve many source code analysis tasks, such as neural clone detection, neural code similarity comparison, neural code search, etc~\cite{ben2018neural,shi2019learning,zeng2021degraphcs,ye2020misim,zhang2022astro}.
-For example, SySeVR combines syntax, semantics, and neural vector representation to detect software vulnerabilities~\cite{li2021sysevr}, InnerEye adopts techniques in Natural Language Processing~(NLP) to compare between samples of binary code~\cite{zuo2018neural}, GNN-BPE~\cite{guo2022exploring} applies Graph Neural Networks~(GNN) on binary code by fusing the semantics of Control Flow Graphs (CFG), Data Flow Graphs~(DFG), and call graphs, and Bin2Vec~\cite{arakelyan2021bin2vec} learns binary code representation via Graph Convolutional Networks~(GCN).
+For example, SySeVR combines syntax, semantics, and neural vector representation to detect software vulnerabilities~\citep{li2021sysevr}, InnerEye adopts techniques in Natural Language Processing~(NLP) to compare between samples of binary code~\citep{zuo2018neural}, GNN-BPE~\citep{guo2022exploring} applies Graph Neural Networks~(GNN) on binary code by fusing the semantics of Control Flow Graphs (CFG), Data Flow Graphs~(DFG), and call graphs, and Bin2Vec~\citep{arakelyan2021bin2vec} learns binary code representation via Graph Convolutional Networks~(GCN).
+Compiler chain detection has also emerged as a promising application of machine learning in binary analysis, enabling the identification of the toolchains used to generate binary executables and aiding tasks like provenance analysis and malware detection~\citep{chen2022dicomp,de2023utilizing}.
+Additionally, the survey by Marcelli et al.~\citep{marcelli2022machine} provides a detailed review of how machine learning techniques are solving the binary function similarity problem, which complements the above-discussed approaches.
 However, these methods involve complex aggregation of additional binary code representations and have limited generalizability across tasks.